 Competitor Activity

-When a competitor launches a major campaign, earns significant press, or releases a highly-rated product update, the relative sentiment between you and them can shift even if nothing about your brand changed.
+When a competitor launches a major campaign, earns significant press, or releases a highly-rated product update, your relative sentiment can shift.
+Nothing about your brand has to change for that to happen.
 AI answers are comparative by nature, and a competitor's improvement can make your positioning look weaker.

 Product Issues